karapetianash/todo-cli/README.md

 ```
 > go build .
 ```
 Above command will generate todo-cli file.
-This name is defined in the go.mod file and it will be the initialized module name.
+This name is defined in the `go.mod` file, and it will be the initialized module name.

-You can set an environment variable TODO_FILENAME to name the file where your tasks will be stored.
+You can set an environment variable `TODO_FILENAME` to name the file where your tasks will be stored.

 ```
 > set TODO_FILENAME=someName